SyntheticJay/ValTracker/README.md

-# ValorantTracker
+# ValTracker
-A Valorant Tracker for Guilded.
+A Valorant Tracker bot for Guilded using the Henricks API.